jgeorge2825/cp-program/README.md

 # cp-program
-Write a modified version of the cp command that copies one file to another.
+Create a modified version of the cp command that copies one file to another.
 The user interface should look like this: mycp in_file out_file blocksize